 Glad I was on the sidewalk when these fireworks went off!

 Right place, right time...outside a packed Larimer Square sports bar in Denver.
 To update Weegee's famous quote: "Autofocus and BE THERE!"

-The gesture was over just after I pressed the shutter, a Fourth of July display in an animated conversation between two young women at the bar while young men, instead of hitting on these young women, watched sports on TV.
+The gesture was over just after I pressed the shutter, a Fourth of July display in an animated conversation between two young women at the bar while young men, avoiding these young women, watched sports on TV.
 (In a perfect world, a very loud jukebox would be playing John Anderson's country classic "Straight Tequila Night.")

 Without a camera to preserve it, you would wonder: "Did I see that?"

 Blur, helped by grain, dramatic lighting, and a couple panes of glass, make a complex dream-like image that pushes the envelope.
 It forces viewer involvement and doesn't make everything obvious and pretty, as in typical advertising photography...or calendars.